DeviprasadShetty9833/My_Portfolio/README.md

 </table>

 <br>

-# 🙋‍♂️ Support
+# 🙋‍♂️ Support:
-If you like ❤️ this project, give it a ⭐ (Top right of page) and share it with friends!
+If you  this project, give it a ⭐ (Top right of page) and share it with friends!